DevOps tools have matured a great deal in the years since The Phoenix Project kicked off the movement, and enterprise...

 In rough order of their appearance in the DevOps pipeline, based on real-world user feedback, here are the most essential DevOps tools:

 1. Source code repository

-The first step in a DevOps process is a version-controlled source code repository where developers check in, check out and manage code.
+The first step in a DevOps process is a version-controlled source code repository where developers check in, reset, revert, cherry-pick, check out and manage code.
 Most CI and application deployment tools respond automatically to code commits in such repositories, and a DevOps process that doesn't start with source code control is a nonstarter in the eyes of practitioners.

 "If you can't codify what you're doing, you shouldn't be doing it," said Brad Linder, DevOps and big data evangelist at Dish Technologies, the engineering arm of Dish Network in Englewood, Colo.

 Git and its SaaS counterpart, GitHub, are the most widely used source code repository tools.
-GitLab, another web-based Git repository manager, also offers a package of CI/CD pipeline tools and a hosted Docker registry for containers.
+GitLab, another web-based Git repository manager, also offers a package of CI/CD pipeline and integration tools and a hosted Docker registry for containers.

 2. Artifact repository